10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 Alongside classic monuments dedicated to historical figures, politicians, and the ruling elite, there are also many more unconventional and surprising statues that will make you stop and think.

-In this post, we’ll explore ten of the city’s most quirky and unusual statues.
-All of these can be seen free of charge and are worth adding to your list of things to see and do in Barcelona.
+In this post, we’ll uncover ten of the city’s most quirky and unusual statues, all of which can be seen free of charge and are worth adding to your list of things to see and do in Barcelona.

 1. The Ass Monument by Eduardo Úrculo